 This is a Problem Solving and Reasoning lesson.
 It is designed to extend student understanding further and promote generalising.
-In particular, this lesson asks students to work out half of a rectangle if cut diagonally as well as unusual ways to cut quarters.
+In particular, this lesson asks students to work out half of a rectangle if cut diagonally.
 This will be a particularly tricky concept from many children so it should make a fun experiment for families at home and provoke good discussion.
 Feel free to suggest using an A4 piece of paper to cut.